openshift/enhancements/enhancements/node-tuning/mixed-cpu-node-plugin.md

 [crio.nri]
 enable_nri = true
 ```

-The plugin is completely optional and is off by default.
+The plugin enablement is optional and is off by default.

 No changes are needed in the container-runtime, because NRI hooks already supported by the runtime
 and mixed-cpu-node-plugin implementing the NRI interface.